ctran93/Modern-Portfolio-Optimization/README.md

 * Tesla, Inc. (NASDAQ: TSLA).

-Raw market data is collected from the start of 2017 to the current date.
+Raw market data is collected from the first trading day of 2017 (Jan 03, 2017) to the current date.

 ## Getting Started
 ### Loading Libraries